Create multiple cloud servers via OpenStack CLI

 openstack router create <router_name>Specify

-Optional: connect the cloud router to an external network - an external IP address will be assigned to the router:
+Optional: connect the cloud router to the internet — an external IP address will be allocated for the router:

 openstack router set --external-gateway external-network <router>Specify

-<router>- The ID or name of the cloud router you created in step 1.
+<router>— ID or name of the cloud router you created in step 1.

-5. Connect the subnet to the cloud router
+5. Connect a subnet to the cloud router

 -